aphiria/docs/configuration.md

 <h2 id="components">Components</h2>

 A component is a piece of your application that is shared across business domains.
-Below, we'll go over the components that are bundled with Aphiria, and some decoration methods to help configure them.
+Below, we'll go over the components that are bundled with Aphiria and some decoration methods to help configure them.

 <h3 id="component-binders">Binders</h3>